meenereem/FizzBuzz/README.md

 # FizzBuzz
-//here is working code for that FizzBuzz question that most people fail?
+here is working code for that FizzBuzz question that most people fail?